Leire Pajín

-Leire Pajín Iraola (born September 16, 1976) is a Spanish socialist politician.
-She served as a minister under José Luis Rodríguez Zapatero.
+Leire Pajín Iraola ([ˈlejɾe paˈxin]; San Sebastián, September 16, 1976) is a Spanish sociologist and politician of the Spanish Socialist Workers' Party (PSOE) who has been serving as a Member of the European Parliament since 2024.

+From 2010 to 2011, Pajín held the position of Minister of Health, Social Policy and Equality in the government of Prime Minister José Luis Rodríguez Zapatero.
+She served as Deputy Secretary General of the PSPV between April and July 2012.

 Early life and education

 Pajín was born in San Sebastián but moved with her parents to Benidorm when she was a child.
 She graduated at the University of Alicante with a Sociology degree in 1998.

 Career

+Career in national politics

 In 2000 and 2004 Pajín was elected to the Congress of Deputies representing Alicante.

 Although she had no professional experience outside her political party, Pajín was chosen to serve as the Secretary of State for International Cooperation and the President of the Spanish Agency for International Development Cooperation (AECID) from 2004 to 2008 in the first Zapatero government.
 In this capacity, she was involved in the development and approval of the Master Plan for Spanish Cooperation (2005-2008) that increased Spanish official development aid threefold to 0.5% of GDP.
 From 2007, she was a member of the World Bank Group’s High Level Advisory Council on Women's Economic Empowerment, which was chaired by Danny Leipziger and Heidemarie Wieczorek-Zeul.

-After serving as Minister of Health in 2010/11 Pajín remained deputy for Alicante.
+After briefly serving as Minister for Health, Social Policy and Equality in 2010/11, Pajín remained deputy for Alicante.